Aepyornis

 Aepyornis is an extinct genus of elephant bird formerly endemic to Madagascar.
 The genus had two species, the smaller A. hildebrandti and the larger A. maximus, which is possibly the largest bird ever to have lived.
 Its closest living relative is the New Zealand kiwi.
-They became extinct sometime around AD 1000, probably as a result of human activity.
+The genus became extinct sometime around AD 1000, probably as a result of human activity.

 Taxonomy

 Brodkorb (1963) listed four species of Aepyornis as valid: A. hildebrandti, A. gracilis, A. medius and A. maximus.
 However, Hume and Walters (2012) listed only one species, A. maximus.
 Most recently, Hansford and Turvey (2018) recognized only A. hildebrandti and A. maximus.